TheFishNextDoor/Command-Schedular/README.md

 ## Triggers
 - **interval-ticks:** The number of ticks between each execution of the command configuration.
-- **cron:** A cron to control specific points that the command configuration will execute down to the tick.
+- **cron:** A cron expression to control specific points that the command configuration will execute down to the tick.
 Syntax: &lt;second&gt; &lt;minute&gt; &lt;hour&gt; &lt;dayOfMonth&gt; &lt;month&gt; &lt;dayOfWeek&gt; &lt;year&gt;.
-- **ticks-from-server-start:** The number of ticks between each condition check.
+- **ticks-from-server-start:** The number of ticks from server start when the command should execute.
 Can have multiple values comma separated.

 ## Execute Conditions
 - **min-players-online:** Commands will only execute if this many players are online.
 - **min-players-who-meet-conditions:** Commands will only execute if this many players meet conditions.
-- **max-players-who-meet-conditions:** Commands will only execute if less than this many players meet conditions.
+- **max-players-who-meet-conditions:** Commands will only execute if fewer than this many players meet conditions.
 - **all-players-meet-conditions:** Commands will only execute if all players meet conditions.

 ## Player Conditions
 - **worlds:** Commands will only execute if the player is in one of these worlds.
 - **environments:** Commands will only execute if the player is in one of these environments.
 - **biomes:** Commands will only execute if the player is in one of these biomes.
-- **gamemodes:** Commands will only execute if the player is in one of these gamemodes.
+- **gamemodes:** Commands will only execute if the player is in one of these game modes.
 - **has-permissions:** Commands will only execute if the player has all of these permissions.
 - **missing-permissions:** Commands will not execute if the player has any of these permissions.
 - **min-x:** Commands will only execute if the player is above this x value.